 LAKE TITICACA & THE FLOATING ISLANDS

-The extension cost is to be determined and will include all ground transport including private bus from Cuzco to Puno, flight Juliaca to Lima, two nights lakefront hotel accommodations with private dock.
+Cost includes all ground transport including a private bus from Cuzco to Puno, flight Juliaca to Lima, two nights lakefront hotel accommodations with private dock.
 Fast boat to give us more time visiting the islands on Lake Titicaca, entrance fees, guides, all meals.

 Day 1 ext: In the morning we’ll depart for Lake Titicaca, making several stops along the way.
 We’ll visit Andahuaylillas, a village with one of the most beautiful churches in the Andes.
 Continuing on the drive we’ll make other stops where we’ll have the opportunity to photograph Inca ruins, llamas and alpacas, and incredible vistas of the Altaplana with the peaks of the Andes towering in the background.
 We’ll arrive at our hotel in Puno at the end of the day where we’ll enjoy lake-view rooms and our own private dock.